 - Will their correspondents be able to accept these messages?

 With many questions, banks need to go to their drawing board and start looking into their business landscape.
 To maintain leadership in providing services to its customers, banks must adopt and plan to be ready to support CBPR+ compliant ISO 20022 messages and other High Value Payment Systems like – TARGET2, EURO1, CHAPS, Fedwire, CHIPS etc. SWIFT has planned to provide a VBT i.e. Vendor Test Bed to support testing of CBPR+ messages by June 2020.

 With disruptions happening every day in the financial world, the scope and contribution of the third-party service providers and FinTechs are worth noting.
 As ‘Open banking’ gains ground, the necessity of structured data flowing across different parties is very evident.
 Across the globe, lot of FinTechs and service providers have already commenced building solutions for banks.
 In the MX migration journey banks will be starting to scout for novel solutions.
 This provides a lot of interesting opportunities for these FinTechs and third-party service providers.

-HCL offers consulting services to the financial institutions who are looking for a partner in their journey of ISO 20022 transformation.
-Negating the liquidity risks that can arise in any mismanagement of such transformation process, HCL’s team of experts and products can perform thorough impact analysis of financial institution’s payment systems & their business implications and provide best in class solutions.
+HCLTech offers consulting services to the financial institutions who are looking for a partner in their journey of ISO 20022 transformation.
+Negating the liquidity risks that can arise in any mismanagement of such transformation process, HCLTech’s team of experts and products can perform thorough impact analysis of financial institution’s payment systems & their business implications and provide best in class solutions.

 - An ISO20022 message transformation solution leveraging an industry leading transformation with built-in support for CBPR+ specifications